What do I need to know?

 Yes.
-Anyone who has registered their address in Germany or reside here regularly and for a long time have a right to a vaccination against the coronavirus.
-The vaccination is free of charge.
-Currently, anyone older than 5 can get vaccinated.
+Anyone older than 5 who has registered their address in Germany or reside here regularly and for a long time have a right to a vaccination against the coronavirus.
+Those who do not have papers or a fixed place of residence can also get vaccinated against coronavirus.
+The vaccination is free for everyone.

 To get vaccinated, you only need to make an appointment at a doctor's practice or a vaccination centre nearby.
 You can find vaccination centres and medical practices in your area, for example, on zusammengegencorona.de if you select your state and click on the corresponding links.
 You can also book a vaccination appointment directly and easily on doctolib.de.
 You can also register (free of charge) randstad.de- then, you will be offered available appointments at doctors’ offices or vaccination centres nearby - and you can directly book the date that works for you.
 When registering, you can choose the vaccine you prefer.

 Many cities are also conducting vaccination campaigns, in which you can get vaccinated without an appointment.
 However, you need to present your ID and vaccination card.
 Check your city's website to find the next dates and the address.

 Since mid-December 2021, pharmacists, dentists and veterinarians are also allowed to administer vaccines.
 However, these professional groups are only allowed to vaccinate people aged 12 and over and must receive appropriate training beforehand.

 Many people are unsure whether to get vaccinated against COVID- and unfortunately, there is a lot of inaccurate information out there about vaccines.
 You can find reliable and verified information in many languages on our website, impfen-gegen-corona.eu, the website of the Federal Commissioner for Integration and rki.de.
 If you have more questions about COVID vaccination, you can call the free hotline of the Ministry of Health on 0800-0000837.
 The staff there also speak English, Arabic, Turkish and Russian.